kyle2910/exama-docs/docs/design-system/exama-design-system-dark.md

 #### Label Convention

-Labels (table headers, section identifiers, metadata) dùng **DM Sans 11px, font-weight 600, letter-spacing 0.07em, uppercase**.
-Tạo sự tách biệt visual với nội dung mà không cần màu khác hay size khác.
+Labels (table headers, section identifiers, metadata) use **DM Sans 11px, font-weight 600, letter-spacing 0.07em, uppercase**.
+This creates visual separation from content without requiring a different color or size.

 #### Question Text

-Exam question body text dùng **Noto Serif at 18px, glow-700, line-height 1.7**.
-Mặt serif báo hiệu "đây là nội dung cần đọc cẩn thận."
-Line-height rộng rãi giảm lỗi theo dõi mắt trên các câu hỏi toán học hoặc khoa học dày đặc.
+Exam question body text uses **Noto Serif at 18px, glow-700, line-height 1.7**.
+The serif face signals "this is content to be read carefully."
+The generous line height reduces eye-tracking errors on dense mathematical or scientific questions.

 ---

 ### 3.3 Spacing

-Scale spacing dựa trên **đơn vị cơ sở 4px**.
-Tất cả giá trị padding, margin và gap của component đều là bội số của 4. **Hoàn toàn giống light mode.**
+The spacing scale is based on a **4px base unit**.
+All component padding, margin, and gap values are multiples of 4. **Identical to the light mode system.**

 | Token | Value | Common Usage |
 |---|---|---|